ValentinCallegari/PCBee/README.md

-# A Tiny CNC for PCBs
+# PCBee

-A small CNC machine for milling Printed Circuit Boards.
+A small CNC machine for milling PCBs
 It can also handle engraving and light milling tasks.

 *Batteries not included.* ⚡